Top Eco-Friendly Building and Home Renovation Trends of 2022

 Home used to be where you would eat, sleep, and be with your family.
 Now, it is also where you work, learn, and do just about everything else.

-Creating an environment that is optimal for all of these activities requires putting health and safety at the forefront.
+Creating an optimal environment for all these activities requires putting health and safety at the forefront.
 A healthy home is a happy home.

 Improving indoor air quality is high on the list for those spending more time at home.